AO Spine outcome instruments

 AO Spine PROST was developed and validated for patients sustaining injuries to their spinal column to identify specific problems related to spine trauma.
 Treating surgeons and healthcare professionals are encouraged to use this novel and validated tool in the clinical setting and in their research to contribute to further evidence-based and patient-centered spine trauma care.

 The AO Spine PROST questionnaire is available in English, Dutch, Slovak, Portuguese, German, French, Nepalese, and Egyptian.
-If you are interested in translating the questionnaire into another language, please contact the AO Spine Knowledge Forum Trauma research project manager.
+If you are interested in using the AO Spine PROST or translating the questionnaire into another language, please contact the AO Spine Knowledge Forum Trauma research project manager.